appsmithorg/appsmith-docs/website/docs/learning-and-resources/tutorials/review-moderator-dashboard/creating-interactive-views-using-lists-and-charts.md

 If you run this, you'll only see one row that fetches all the business details from the business table based on the **`business_id`** stored inside the appsmith context object.

-Now, Lets build a dashboard that will show all the reviews fetched from the reviews table.
+Now, Lets build a dashboard that shows all the reviews fetched from the reviews table.

 <VideoEmbed host="youtube" videoId="dFcX2fs38ak" title="Creating a UI for the Business Reviews Page" caption="Creating a UI for the Business Reviews Page"/>